jahchwe/nh-paranoia/README.md

 ## 8/3/2022
--- Run the HMM analysis on all the data on PMC ROI
--- run the HMM analysis on all data on other parcelations
+--Run the HMM analysis on all the data on PMC ROI --run the HMM analysis on all data on other parcelations